 Figures show that in major A&E departments only 32% of patients were seen for an initial assessment within 15 minutes, as rules state they should and a further 33% patients reported waiting more than an hour, including 5% who said they waited more than four hours.

-However, the report did also find that 45% of those surveyed were satisfied the staff had done all they could.
+Despite finding that A&E departments need improvement, the same report also also found that 45% of those surveyed were satisfied the staff had done all they could.

 A Department of Health and Social Care spokeswoman said: “We are supporting our most vulnerable by transforming mental health services with a record spend of £12.1 billion this year and are working to reduce the number of people with learning disabilities and autism in mental health hospitals by improving specialist services and community crisis care, reducing avoidable admissions and enabling shorter lengths of stay.